-These are some of the negative effects cyberbullying can have on its victims:
+These are some of the negative effects of cyberbullying:

-1. Extreme Stress: Some students feel overwhelmed while dealing with cyberbullying making them stressed out and helpless.
+1. Extreme Stress: Some students feel overwhelmed while dealing with cyberbullying incidents, making them feel stressed out and helpless.

 2. Increased Fear and Paranoia: Students who are victims of cyberbullying find it difficult to feel safe anywhere, be it at school or at home.
-The internet finds them wherever they hide and this creates a fear in them to the extent that they become paranoid.
+The internet finds them wherever they hide, and this creates a constant fear in them to the extent that they become paranoid.

-3. Humiliation: Victims of cyberbullying face constant humiliation as the harassment is available for their peers to view and share.
+3. Humiliation: Victims of cyberbullying face constant humiliation as the source of harassment is available for their peers to view and share.

-4. Anger: Sometimes cyberbullying victims take out their humiliation and anger on to other students online.
+4. Anger: Sometimes, cyberbullying victims take out their humiliation and anger toward other students online.

 7. Psychological Issues: Students who are victims of cyberbullying may develop psychological issues that could have long-term effects on their lives.